 If you did not specify an alternate email address, then you will need to contact the ACC Help Desk.
 The ACC Help Desk can also grant administrative access to accounts in special circumstances, such as when an employee leaves a location or is not able to check email.

-First, report the failure to the person in control of the system to make sure that it’s not a systemic issue.
-Remind the user that the location’s systems make no warranties, either express or implied, for the Internet service they’re providing.
-The locations are not responsible for any damages suffered for loss of email, failure to transmit, or failures of other such features of electronic communication.
-Under the Acceptable Use and Responsibility Policy for Electronic Communications (“Archdiocesan AUP”), see the Guidelines for Email Correspondence and Other Electronic Communications.
+First, report the failure to the person in control of the system to make sure that it's not a systemic issue.
+Remind the user that the Location's systems make no warranties, either express or implied, for the Internet service they're providing.
+The Locations are not responsible for any damages suffered for loss of email, failure to transmit, or failures of other such features of electronic communication.
+See the General Security and Email Policies.